-The sector support organisation will launch the Emerge Festival, a new collection museum lates held over one weekend.
+The sector support organisation launched the Emerge Festival, a new collection of museum lates held over one weekend.

 Culture24 is a Brighton-based charity and sector support organisation that enables museums in the UK to develop their digital capabilities and connect with audiences more meaningfully.
 Alongside this, since 2009, the organisation has been working hard to create a museums ‘lates’ culture in the UK by coordinating the national Museums at Night campaign.